-It is remarkable that in both directions of the proof of Theorem 1 the actual winner may utilize a pairing strategy.
-Breaker's strategy can be adopted to a (1:b)-game on K_n , and shows that Breaker wins if b > 1, in contrast to the probabilistic intuition which predicts $b_0 = \Omega(n/\log n)$.
-As it was observed before, acceleration of games has surprising effects [14], and it may restore the probabilistic intuition destroyed by a pairing strategy in the (1:1)-game [1].
-Here we can witness a, in magnitude, perfect restoration of that intuition.
+It is interesting that in both directions of the proof of Theorem 1, the actual winner may utilize a pairing strategy.
+Breaker's strategy can be adapted to a (1:b)-game on K_n , and it shows that Breaker wins if b > 1, in contrast to the probabilistic intuition which predicts $b_0 = \Omega(n/\log n)$.
+As it was observed before, the acceleration of games has surprising effects [14], and it may restore the probabilistic intuition destroyed by a pairing strategy in the (1 : 1)-game [1].
+Here we can witness, in magnitude, a perfect restoration of that intuition.